DukaJ/PROJEKAT/README v1.0 DECEMBAR 2018.txt

 ------------------------------------------------------------------------------------

-Prosleğene informacije su namenjene iskljuèivo osobama ili entitetima na koje je poruka adresirana.
-Bilo kakvo širenje informacija, njihovo kopiranje i parafraziranje ili bilo koja druga upotreba ili preduzimanje akcije od strane lica ili entiteta na koje poruka nije adresirana, a vezano za informacije iz poruke i bez izrièite dozvole pošiljaoca se zabranjuje.
-Pošiljalac nije odgovoran ni za kakav prenos komunikacija, niti za kašnjenje poruke.
+ProsleÄ‘ene informacije su namenjene iskljuÄivo osobama ili entitetima na koje je poruka adresirana.
+Bilo kakvo Å¡irenje informacija, njihovo kopiranje i parafraziranje ili bilo koja druga upotreba ili preduzimanje akcije od strane lica ili entiteta na koje poruka nije adresirana, a vezano za informacije iz poruke i bez izriÄite dozvole poÅ¡iljaoca se zabranjuje.
+PoÅ¡iljalac nije odgovoran ni za kakav prenos komunikacija, niti za kaÅ¡njenje poruke.

 The information transmitted is intended only for the person or entity to which it is addressed.
 Any review, retransmission, dissemination or other use of, or taking of any action in reliance upon this information by persons or entities other than the intended recipient - without the sender's explicit permission - is prohibited.
 The sender is neither liable for the proper transmission of this communication nor for any delay in its receipt.